grahamjx/fend-arcade-game/README.md

 #FEND-arcade-game

 This arcade game clone is similar to the classic "Frogger".
-A player moves their character, while trying to avoid getting hit by enemies.
+A player moves their character while trying to avoid getting hit by enemies.
 It was created as part of Udacity's Front-End Web Developer Nanodegree program.

 ### Play